 - Cover and set the batter aside for 15 minutes.

 - Meanwhile Add sugar, and water to a saucepan.
 Bring to a boil.
 Cook for 2 -3 minutes.

-Add in cardamom powder,and saffron food colour and mix well to make syrup.
+- Add in cardamom powder, and saffron food color and mix well to make syrup.